 - 1. Launch the Vivado GUI. - 2.
 On the welcome page, there is a Tcl console.
 In the Tcl console, cd to the repo files on your hard drive and into the Vivado subdirectory.
 For example: cd /media/projects/ethernet96/Vivado. - 3.
 Specify the version of Ultra96 you want to build the project for (v1 or v2) by using one of the following commands: set argv {1} for v1, or set argv {2} for v2. - 4.
 In the Vivado subdirectory, you will find multiple Tcl files.
 To list them, type exec ls {}[glob .tcl].
 Determine the Tcl script for the example project that you would like to generate (for example: build-ps-gem.tcl), then source the script in the Tcl console: For example: source build-ps-gem.tcl - 5.
 Vivado will run the script and generate the project.
 When it's finished, click Generate bitstream. - 6.
 When the bitstream is successfully generated, select "File->Export->Export Hardware".
-In the window that opens, tick "Include bitstream" and "Local to project".
-DO NOT "Launch SDK". - 7.
-To build the SDK workspace, open a Linux command terminal and cd to the SDK directory in the repo. - 8.
-The SDK directory contains the build-sdk.tcl script that will build the SDK workspace containing the hardware design and the software application.
-Run the build script by typing the following command: <path-of-xilinx-sdk>/bin/xsdk -batch -source build-sdk.tcl Note that you must replace <path-of-xilinx-sdk> with the actual path to your Xilinx SDK installation. - 9.
-Please refer to the "README.md" file in the SDK subdirectory for instructions on running the software application on hardware. - 10.
+In the window that opens, tick "Include bitstream" and "Local to project". - 7.
+To build the Vitis workspace, open a Linux command terminal and cd to the Vitis directory in the repo. - 8.
+The Vitis directory contains the build-vitis.tcl script that will build the Vitis workspace containing the hardware design and the software application.
+Run the build script by typing the following command: <path-of-xilinx-vitis>/bin/xsct build-vitis.tcl Note that you must replace <path-of-xilinx-vitis> with the actual path to your Vitis installation. - 9.
+Please refer to the "README.md" file in the Vitis subdirectory for instructions on running the software application on hardware. - 10.
 To build the PetaLinux project, follow the steps in the following section.